 6. Yellowstone Hot Springs

-Just a little further south from Chico Hot Springs, outside the Gardiner entrance to Yellowstone National Park, are the Yellowstone Hot Springs.
-This is the closest hot spring to Yellowstone that you can actually soak in, especially now that the Boiling River- a popular hot spring in the park- is closed to visitors.
+The Yellowstone Hot Springs are just a little further south from Chico Hot Springs, outside the Gardiner entrance to Yellowstone National Park.
+This is the closest hot spring to Yellowstone that you can actually soak in, especially now that the Boiling River – a popular hot spring in the park – is closed to visitors.

 This spot can get busy since it’s right outside Yellowstone but it’s still a great place to relax after exploring America’s first national park, even if just for a stopover.
 Just keep in mind that they are closed on Mondays.